NatMon/seneca-college/IPC144/Workshops/Workshop 1/README.md

 ### LEARNING OUTCOMES

 Upon successful completion of this workshop, you will be able to
-- use opearting system utilities to edit, compile, and arun programs on a variety of platforms
+- use operating system utilities to edit, compile, and arun programs on a variety of platforms
 - transfer source code between a local compyter and a remote one

 ### SPECIFICATIONS